Arts Council~Haliburton Highlands: Artists in the Schools & Community

-In the summer months, local artists put on demonstrations and interact with the public at events in Haliburton County.

 The Annual Arts Honours Gala

-Once a year, the Arts Council recognizes the individuals and groups that are involved with the arts in Haliburton County.
-Examples of award categories include: "Artist of Distinction", "Emerging Artist", and "Supporter and Founder".
+Annually, the Arts Council recognizes the individuals and groups that are involved with the arts in Haliburton County.
+Award categories include: "Artist of Distinction", "Emerging Artist", and "Supporter and Founder".

 AGM and Arty Party

 Held each year, the AGM is where those who will represent the organization on the board are elected.
 After the meeting, the Arty Party (a social gathering for artists and supporters), follows.
 In the past, both events have been held at the Fleming College campus in Haliburton.

 Membership of the Arts Council

 Those who have membership with the organization include 300 artists, businesses, organizations and supporters of the arts.
 These members are listed in 'The Arts Directory', which is distributed annually at various locations throughout Haliburton County and Ontario.